 The Way Forward

-I believe it’s time to not just think about space as only the strategic high ground but an area for business, commerce and investment.
-If you are interested in reading more, download a free chapter from my book, Space Is Open for Business: The Industry That Can Transform Humanity here and let me know your thoughts!.
+Membership is free and currently only for accredited investors.
+I believe it is time to not just think about space as only the strategic high ground but an area for business, commerce and investment.
+If you are interested in reading more, download a free chapter from my book, Space Is Open for Business: The Industry That Can Transform Humanity here and let me know your thoughts.

 Disclaimer: All content on this page is for informational purposes only.
 This is not a solicitation to buy or sell securities.
 Private Investments are highly illiquid and risky and are not suitable for all investors.
 Please review risk factors for investments on Propel(x) here.